HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 ```
 SELECT mimeType,
-       COUNT(distinct pages.url) total_pages,
+       COUNT(distinct pageid) total_pages,
        COUNT(*) total_requests,
        ROUND(
-          COUNT(distinct pages.url) / (SELECT COUNT(*) FROM `httparchive.summary_pages.2018_09_01_desktop`)
+          COUNT(distinct pageid) / (SELECT COUNT(*) FROM `httparchive.summary_pages.2018_09_01_desktop`)
           ,2) percent_pages
-FROM `httparchive.summary_pages.2018_09_01_desktop` pages
-INNER JOIN `httparchive.summary_requests.2018_09_01_desktop`requests
+FROM `httparchive.summary_requests.2018_09_01_desktop`requests
-ON pages.pageid = requests.pageid
 GROUP BY mimeType
 ORDER BY total_requests DESC
 ```

-When analyzing the results from this, you can see the % of websites that use different Content-Types for their JavaScript, you can see that 93% of sites have at least one PNG image, 89% have at least 1 GIF, 48% use JSON, and 3% of sites have MP4 videos on their homepage, etc.  If you want to explore deeper you have everything you need - infrastructure, documentation, community.
+When analyzing the results from this, you can see the % of websites that use different Content-Types for their JavaScript, you can see that 93% of sites have at least one PNG image, 89% have at least 1 GIF, 48% use JSON, and 3% of sites have MP4 videos on their homepage, etc.

 ![Simple JOIN Example](images/mimeType_summary_example2.jpg)

+If you want to explore deeper you have everything you need - infrastructure, documentation, community.
 Enjoy exploring this data and feel free to share your results and ask questions on the [HTTP Archive Discuss section](https://discuss.httparchive.org/).